 keep in enclosed garden or outside enclosure until 550-650g

-Summer babies can be released at 550g until the end of August, if they do not achieve this weight by then, wait until they weigh 650g or more.
+Summer babies can be released at 600g until the end of August, if they do not achieve this weight by then, wait until they weigh 650g or more.
 (See below for release information).
+Don't release in a dry spell, they cannot dig for natural food if the ground is hard.

 keep warm inside with heatpad or hot water bottle until 450g

-keep inside in a heated room at a minimum of 60ºF or 15ºC until they reach 650g
+keep inside in a heated room at a minimum of 60ºF or 15ºC until they reach 600g

-Depending on the weather they can be put outside in a frost free shed, enclosed garden or outside enclosure to hibernate or if they stay awake once they reach 700g-800g, release can be considered in mild damp weather.
+Depending on the weather they can be put outside in a frost free shed, enclosed garden or outside enclosure to hibernate or if they stay awake.
+Once they reach 700g-750g, release can be considered in mild damp weather.
 Don’t let them get too fat if they do not hibernate, this can cause fatal liver failure.
 They must be able to roll up!

 FLEA CONTROL: Hedgehog fleas are no problem to the hedgehog or to you or your pets!
 They are very easily killed with Pyrethrum based flea powders.
 Please do not use flea sprays intended for cats and dogs, powders for cage birds (e.g. Johnson's Rid Mite) will be safe for hedgehogs.
 It is safer to pick the fleas off with tweezers on very small hedgehogs..